-You will know what ways to move your body so you get the results you want!
-It isn’t about ignoring your body’s signals, but adapting to them.
-However, if you have any hormonal imbalances, I recommend getting those situated first especially if you’re on birth control.
+You will know what ways to move your body, so you get the results you want!
+It isn’t about ignoring your body’s signals but adapting to them.
+However, if you have hormonal imbalances, I recommend getting those situated first, especially if you’re on birth control.
 The recommendations below are for those with a regular monthly cycle.

 What are the phases of menstruation?

 As women, we go through four phases: menstruation, follicular, ovulatory, and luteal.